BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 3. Attestation - Claim Submission<a href="glossary.md#note13" id="note13ref"><sup>13</sup></a>

 #### Example:
-High net worth investor willing to take on the risk of investment for the social benefit to childhood education in India, as well as the potential above market average return.
+A high net worth investor willing to take on the risk of investment for the social benefit to childhood education in India, as well as the potential above market average return.

 ### Role 2: Service Agent
 **Service Agents** can be organisations, individuals, or machines that provide goods and services to the project, to produce a change in state for the project's beneficiaries.